Support to commission, design, develop and deliver digital products for the care and support sector.

-For a number of years, the Department of Health has commissioned SCIE to develop a range of films and e-learning resources.
+For a number of years, the Department of Health has commissioned SCIE to develop a range of e-learning and video resources.
 Social Care TV now includes over 100 films which have recently been completely overhauled.
 Our key e-learning resources - including Safeguarding adults and MCA – have been updated.

-The Department of Health commissioned SCIE to develop a blended learning solution (e-learning plus face to face training) which SCIE is currently rolling out.
+The Department for Education commissioned SCIE to develop a blended learning solution.
 The course consists of an e-learning ‘primer’ and a scenario-based classroom event.
-The first pilot of this course was launched in 2015, delivered on SCIE’s own Learning Management System.
+The course is delivered on SCIE’s own Learning Management System.

 SCIE converted the University of Birmingham’s research on managing change into an accessible multimedia resource.
 The purpose of this resource is to support managers working in adult social care to be more knowledgeable about, and confident in the application of different approaches to managing change.

-The findings of the full report will be widely disseminated through relevant carer and policy networks and be used to inform the development of the digital resource on the SCIE website due for launch in June 2017.
+The findings will be widely disseminated through relevant carer and policy networks and be used to inform the development of the digital resource on the SCIE website due for launch in 2018.